Topaz Magno

 The Topaz Magno is a Sailing dinghy created by Topper International designed for between 1 and 4 crew members, though usually 2.

 Performance and design

-The Magno is a versatile three-sail boat that is great as either a small family boat or for club racing or teaching.
-The spacious cockpit with its gnav kicker (an upside down vang) offers roomy and comfortable sailing and is an ideal teaching platform for groups.
-The boat can be sailed single-handedly due to the zip-reefing system in the mainsail adding yet another layer of versatility.
+The Magno is a three-sail boat that can be sailed single-handedly due to its zip-reefing system in the mainsail.
+It has a spacious cockpit making it suitable for teaching groups.

-The Magno is a dinghy that can be used for learning to sail, to club racing.
-The Magno, a mid-sized dinghy of the topper range, is a good boat for youth training, being stable with plenty of room for two trainees and an instructor.
-The boat has a Gnav kicker system which gives you more room in the cockpit.
+The Magno is a dinghy that can be used for learning to sail and to club racing.
+The Magno, a mid-sized dinghy of the topper range, is a good boat for youth training, being stable with room for two trainees and an instructor.
+The boat also has a Gnav kicker system.